 Introduction

 As one of the most malignant tumors, pancreatic cancer results in more than 0.4 million deaths per year[1].
-Generally, it is used to refer to pancreatic adenocarcinoma, which is the most common and devastating in all types of pancreatic cancer.
-According to the Union for International Cancer Control classification criteria, patients with pancreatic cancer can be divided into four main stages, including stage Ⅰ, Ⅱ, Ⅲ and Ⅳ[2].
-The overall five-year survival rate of the pancreas is less than 5% and the median survival period is six months after diagnosis, which is the lowest survival rate among all types of cancers[3,4].
-Early diagnosis of biomarkers and effective treatments can help us effectively conduct pancreatic cancer research.
+Generally, it refers to pancreatic adenocarcinoma, which is the most common and devastating of all types of pancreatic cancer.
+According to the Union for International Cancer Control classification criteria, patients with pancreatic cancer can be divided into four main stages, including stage I, II, III, and IV[2].
+The overall 5-year survival rate of pancreatic cancer is less than 5% and the median survival period is 6 mo after diagnosis, which is the lowest survival rate among all types of cancers[3,4].
+Early diagnosis of biomarkers and effective treatments will help researchers effectively conduct pancreatic cancer research.

-Similar to the tumor progression, organ development can also be divided into some stages in a time-dependent manner[5].
-Moreover, the development is strictly controlled by multiple signaling pathways and transcription factors[6].
+Similar to tumor progression, organ development can also be divided into several stages in a time-dependent manner[5].
+Moreover, development is strictly controlled by multiple signaling pathways and transcription factors[6].
 Some researchers believe that cancer is the problem of developmental biology.
-It has been reported that serval genes and pathways affected the normal or malignant transformed pancreas development[7].
+It has been reported that several genes and pathways affect normal or malignant transformed pancreas development[7].
 Pancreatic and duodenal homeobox 1 (PDX1), which is exclusively expressed in the pancreas, is essential for pancreas development.
-Recently research shows that dysfunction of PDX1 also promotes pancreatic cancer development and progression[8,9].
+Recent research has shown that the dysfunction of PDX1 also promotes pancreatic cancer development and progression[8,9].

 We therefore investigated the relationship between pancreas development and pancreatic cancer progression by analyzing two datasets related with pancreas development and six datasets related with pancreatic cancer.
 Through bioinformatics analysis, we established differentially gene expression profiles and multiple patterns that were consistent/inverse in the development-cancer patterns.
-Moreover, we found that there was significant negative correlation between inverse development and cancer.
-Of note, we identified 17 metabolic sub-pathways that were highly related with pancreatic cancer development.
+Moreover, we found that there was a significant negative correlation between inverse development and cancer.
+Of note, we identified 17 metabolic subpathways that were highly related with pancreatic cancer development.

 Materials and Methods